Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "Time to give them the bad news about the *Caledonia*, sir?"

 "Yes.
-But I want to be there when Major Jackson gives them that *thing* she dragged up here… Carry on, colonel."
+But I want to be there when Major Jackson gives them that *thing* she dragged up here...
+Carry on, colonel."

 "Sir."